 North Seymour Island

-Following an afternoon disembarkation, we enjoy a walk along the coast and the interior of this beautiful flat island, observing numerous bird colonies as well as sea lions and land iguanas.
-There are opportunities for coastal exploration by dinghy.
-Evening briefing, welcome cocktail and dinner.
+In the afternoon, we will disembark and get to enjoy a walk along the coast and inner area of this beautiful and relatively flat island.
+Throughout the excursion, you will get to observe numerous bird colonies as well as sea lions and land iguanas.
+There’s also the possibility of exploring the coast aboard the dinghies.
+Afterwards, we will head back onboard for an evening briefing, a welcome cocktail and then dinner.

 Punta Vicente Roca (Isabela Island)

-Since there is no landing site at this location, the coastal exploration is by panga, while the naturalist guide explains the dramatic geology of the area, with remains of lava flows and tuff stone layers.
-There is abundant wildlife and, depending on the conditions of the ocean, we’ll be able to snorkel along the cliffs, hopefully in the company of green sea turtles.
+Because there is no disembarking site at this location, this coastal exploration is done aboard dinghies.
+Naturalist guides will explain the dramatic geology of the area that are made up of lava flows and tuff stone layers.
+There is abundant wildlife present here and, depending on weather conditions, you will be able to snorkel along the cliffs, most likely in the company of green sea turtles!

 Punta Espinoza (Fernandina Island)

-In the afternoon, we visit the youngest and most pristine island of the archipelago, Fernandina, one of many visitors’ all-time favourites.
-Punta Espinoza has an amazing combination of barrenness and abundant wildlife.
-Highlights include hawks, penguins, flightless cormorants and astounding views of the surrounding volcanic landscapes.
+In the afternoon, we will visit the youngest and most pristine island of the archipelago – Fernandina.
+This island is ranked among one of the top islands to visit in Galapagos, by guests and guides alike.
+Here, you will discover an amazing interplay between barren terrain and abundant wildlife.
+Highlights here include: hawks, penguins, flightless cormorants and astounding views of the surrounding volcanic landscapes.

 Urbina Bay (Isabela Island)

-After breakfast, we disembark at Urbina Bay, on the western side of Isabela Island, the result of an uplifting of the ocean floor.
-Here you can see corals, shells, and large and very colourful Galapagos land iguanas, as well as (occasionally) giant tortoises.
-Navigating the Bolivar Channel, there are good chances of spotting several species of whales.
+After breakfast, we will disembark at Urbina Bay over on the western side of Isabela Island.
+This visitor site happens to be the result of the tectonic uplift of the ocean floor!
+As a result, we will get to see plenty of corals and shells alongside large and very colorful Galapagos land iguanas.
+Occasionally, we might even be lucky enough to spot giant tortoises.
+While sailing across the Bolívar Channel, we will have a high chance of spotting several species of whales.

 Tagus Cove (Isabela Island)

-In the morning, we disembark at Rabida Island’s red-coloured beach.
+In the morning, we will disembark at Rabida Island’s red-colored beach.
 A stroll along the beach allows us to observe marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
-This is a great place to snorkel from the beach.
-For non-snorkelers, we can ride our glass-bottom boat for an exploration of life underneath the waves.
+This is a great place to snorkel from the beach, too.
+Non-snorkelers are invited to ride Yacht La Pinta’s glass-bottom boat for an exploration of life underneath the waves.

 The north shore of Santa Cruz hosts the fascinating landscapes of Cerro Dragon (Dragon Hill).
-Our walk includes circling a brackish water lagoon frequented by lagoon birds, while further inland, the trail offers a beautiful view of the bay and the western islands of the archipelago, as well as the chance to observe land iguanas.
+The walk here involves casually circling a brackish-water lagoon that’s often frequented by lagoon birds.
+Further inland, the trail offers a beautiful view of the bay as well as the western islands of the archipelago.
+You might even be lucky enough to observe land iguanas here, too!

 Puerto Ayora & Charles Darwin Research Station